Last updated: December 6th, 2022

-The ultimate guide to the best gifts for hikers.
-Find the perfect gift for any hiking enthusiast.
+The ultimate guide to the best gifts for hikers so you can find the perfect gift for any hiking enthusiast.

-If you found this post, you’re probably looking for some gift ideas for an outdoorsy person in your life.
+If you’ve found this post, you’re probably looking for some gift ideas for that hiker in your life.

-Speaking from personal experience, most hikers (and avid travelers) prefer experiences over material things.
+Speaking from personal experience as an avid hiker myself, most hikers prefer experiences over material things.

-Because of this, it’s pretty easy to please when it comes to gift giving because they get a lot of their happiness from the best free gift in life – nature.
+So, it’s pretty easy to please when it comes to gift giving because they get much of their happiness from the best free gift in life: nature.

-With that said, we still need gear and practical items as hikers who venture out into the wild.
-And, it never hurts to gift a useful and fun item when it’s a special occasion.
+That said, hikers still need gear and practical items that make it easier to navigate the outdoors.
+And it never hurts to give a useful or fun item when it’s a special occasion.

-These are my picks for the top 50 gifts for hikers, from the fun to the practical.
+These are my picks for the top gifts for hikers, from practical to fun gifts.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

-- Best Gift for Hikers Under $25 – LifeStraw Personal Water Filter
+- Best Under $25 Gift for Hikers – Darn Tough Hiking Socks

-- Best Gift for Hikers Under $50 – Hydro Flask Water Bottle
+- Best Under $50 Gift for Hikers – Hydro Flask

-- Best Gift for Hikers Under $100 – US National Park Pass
+- Best Under $100 Gift for Hikers – America the Beautiful Pass

-- Best Hiking Gift for Her – Lightweight Hiking Jacket
+- Best Gear Gift for Hikers – Nano Puff Jacket

 - Best Practical Hiking Gift – Complete First Aid Kit